Caity Baser: 2022–2023: Thanks for Nothing, See You Later

 On 25 March 2022, she released "Friendly Sex", a song about ending a friendship with benefits after developing feelings for the friend.
 She told Notion magazine that it was the fastest song she had created to that point, and that she wrote it whilst cleaning her room.
 The melody came to her in the shower.
 The song attracted 6,000,000 streams on Spotify, and has seen use in TikTok videos.
 A follow-up, "Friendly Sex (Angrier)", was released on 2 May 2022, and was written after she developed contempt for the friend.

 On 12 August 2022, she released the single "X&Y", which was about a non-relationship romantic investment; the song entered the UK Singles Chart at No. 76 the following week, where it peaked.
 A subsequent version, "X&Y (What I Didn't Say)", was released on 16 September 2022, and explored the sadness she felt as a result of the end of the attachment.
 On 24 November 2022, she released "Kiss You", a song about pining for a crush; a music video was released the same day.
 A subsequent version, "Kiss You, Pt.
 2", was released on 30 December 2022.
 On 13 January 2023, she released "2020s", which has been described as a "a tour through her "claustrophobic" day-to-day worries".

 Her debut EP, Thanks for Nothing, See You Never was released in February 2023, and NME described her as "position[ing] herself as a genuine personality with wit and energy to spare. [...]
 However, the EP's production doesn't quite match her gleaming personality."
 The EP spent a week on the UK Album Downloads Chart at No. 90.
 One track on the EP, "Pretty Boys", was written in November 2022, was playlisted by BBC Radio 1, and peaked at number 26 on the UK Singles Chart.
 On 1 March 2023, she featured on Radio 1's Future Artists with Jack Saunders.

-2023: Later releases
+2023–present: Later releases

 On 3 March 2023, she teamed up with Mae Muller and Stefflon Don on the Sigala track "Feels This Good"; it peaked at number 93 on the UK Singles Chart.
 On 12 May 2023, she featured on Joel Corry's "Dance Around It", which Corry had previously played in his live sets, and which charted at No. 61 on the UK Singles Chart.
 On 14 June 2023, she released "Leave Me Alone".

+Baser caused controversy in June 2026 after performing a set at the YouthBeatz festival in Dumfries which was reported to contain multiple expletives and sexual references, despite the young age of the audience.
+Baser later said she had been told by festival organisers that she would not be required to "censor" her set.